 #3: Embrace Omnichannel Engagement

 Customers interact with businesses across various channels, both digital and physical.
-To provide a seamless experience, it’s essential to embrace omnichannel engagement.
+To provide a seamless experience, it’s essential to embrace an omnichannel customer experience approach.
 Integrating these channels ensures that customers receive consistent service and information, regardless of where they choose to engage.

 La-Z-Boy partnered with InMoment to do just that.
 By using the XI Platform and InMoment’s Integrated CX approach, they were able to get structured and unstructured feedback from their customers into one hub.